 The Ferries of Basel

-These ferries (Fähre) were initially called Fliegende Brücke (Flying Bridges), the operation was in the hands of a Society of Artists (Künstlergesellschaft) who spent the profits on the construction of an Art Hall on the Steinenberg in the city centre.
+These ferries (Fähre) were initially called Fliegende Brücke (Flying Bridges), the operation was in the hands of a Society of Artists (Künstlergesellschaft).
+The Society spent the profits on the construction of an Art Hall on the Steinenberg in the city centre.

-Due to the arrival of other bridges (including the Wettstein bridge (Wettsteinbrücke) in 1879, Johanniter bridge (Johanniterbrücke) in 1882, Dreirosen bridge (Dreirosenbrücke) in 1934 and the bridge at the Kraftwerke Birsfelden in 1954) and the motorization, the use of the ferries declined further and further.
-In 1976 the last boatsman (Fährimann) retired.
+Due to the arrival of other bridges (including the Wettstein bridge (Wettsteinbrücke) in 1879, the Johanniter bridge (Johanniterbrücke) in 1882, the Dreirosen bridge (Dreirosenbrücke) in 1934 and the bridge at the Kraftwerke Birsfelden in 1954) and the motorization, the use of the ferries declined.

-A foundation was established to keep four boats in operation: the Ueli, Wilde Ma, Leu and Vogel Gryff, legendary figures from the history of (Klein) Basel.
-This foundation would later merge into the Fähri-Verein Basel.
+A foundation was established to keep four boats in operation: the Ueli, Wilde Maa, Leu and Vogel Gryff, legendary figures from the history of Kleinbasel.
+This foundation merged into the Fähri-Verein Basel.

 The four ferries still cross the Rhine between Klein- and Grossbasel, without CO2 emissions.
 The current of the Rhine ensures the transfer to the other side by a cable construction.